-Create a new QuartzDesk database named quartzdesk1 (DB_NAME) owned by the DB_USER.
+Create a new QuartzDesk web application database named $quartzdesk^1$ (DB_NAME) owned by DB USER.

-In the QuartzDesk database create a new schema named quartzdesk (DB_SCHEMA).
-The schema must be owned by the DB_USER.
-Make the created DB_SCHEMA the default schema of the DB_USER and/or add the schema to the DB_USER's schema search path.
+In the quartzdesk database create a new schema named quartzdesk (DB_SCHEMA).
+The schema must be owned by DB_USER.
+Make the created DB_SCHEMA the default schema of DB_USER and/or add the schema to the DB_USER's schema search path.

-Please refer to the database engine documentation for details on how to perform the above database operations as they are all database-specific.
+Please contact your DBA, or refer to the database engine documentation for instructions on how to complete the above database-specific tasks.

-Please note that you do not have to create any other database objects (tables, keys, indices etc.) in the QuartzDesk database.
-These objects will be automatically created by the QuartzDesk web application during the first run of the application.
+Please note that you do not have to create any database objects (tables, keys, indices etc.) in the quartzdesk database / schema.
+These objects will be automatically created by the QuartzDesk web application during its first start.